dsidirop/aspnet-core-dummy-two-factor-authentication/README.md

 1. The first screen is the landing page which has just a simple password field and a submit ('login') button.
-    It also contains a *hidden* input field right before the visible password field, containing the password in a ASCII format.
+    It also contains a *hidden* input field right before the visible password field, containing the password in a numeric format.
 When the user submit in the correct password he is redirected to the second screen.

 2. The second screen has (again) a password input field and a submit ('login') button.
 It also has a specially